Intro to Ethereum

 Every computer in the network must agree upon each new block and the chain as a whole.
 These computers are known as "nodes".
 Nodes ensure everyone interacting with the blockchain has the same data.
 To accomplish this distributed agreement, blockchains need a consensus mechanism.

 Ethereum uses a proof-of-stake-based consensus mechanism.
-Anyone who wants to add new blocks to the chain must stake at least 32 ETH into the deposit contract and run validator software.
-They then can be randomly selected to propose blocks that other validators check and add to the blockchain.
-In this model, there is usually only one chain, but network latency and dishonest behavior can cause multiple blocks to exist at the same position near the head of the chain.
-To resolve this, a fork-choice algorithm selects one canonical set of blocks.
-The blocks selected are the ones that form the heaviest possible chain, where 'heavy' refers to the number of validators that have endorsed the blocks (weighted by the ETH they have staked).
-There is a system of rewards and penalties that strongly incentivize participants to be honest and online as much as possible.
+Anyone who wants to add new blocks to the chain must stake ETH - the native currency in Ethereum - as collateral and run validator software.
+These "validators" can then be randomly selected to propose blocks that other validators check and add to the blockchain.
+There is a system of rewards and penalties that strongly incentivize participants to be honest and available online as much as possible.

-If you want to see how blockchain hashes data and then the previous block references all the past blocks, be sure to check out this demo by Anders Brownworth and watch the accompanying video below.
+If you would like to see how blockchain data is hashed and subsequently appended to the history of block references, be sure to check out this demo(opens in a new tab) by Anders Brownworth and watch the accompanying video below.

 Watch Anders explain hashes in blockchains: